-In its second phase, the project is continued as IRTC Business.
-The project will conduct Round Tables and publish their outcomes, with the goal of applying the concepts to company use.
-It will support industry in assessing its exposure to criticality issues and support decision-making, as well as identifying mitigation measures.
-A web-based tool developed by the project will support these actions.
+IRTC-Business continues and implements the work of IRTC, an international expert group on raw materials criticality.
+The project will conduct Round Tables and publish their outcomes, with the goal to apply the concepts to company use.
+It will support industry in assessing its exposure to criticality issues and support decisions-making, as well as identifying mitigation measures.
+A webbased tool developed by the project will support these actions.
 The project is advised by an industry focus group representing international expertise from relevant business sectors.

 - to assess awareness and existing response mechanisms with regard to materials criticality in different industries,